tsahara/r7rs/content/expr.md

 by \ide{delay}, \ide{delay-force}, or \ide{make-promise}.\index{promise}
 If no value has been computed for the promise, then a value is computed and returned.
-The value of the promise must be cached (or ``memoized'') so that if it is forced a second time, the previously computed value is returned.
+The value of the promise must be cached (or "memoized") so that if it is forced a second time, the previously computed value is returned.
 Consequently, a delayed expression is evaluated using the parameter values and exception handler of the call to {\cf force} which first